Biography of an Uncharted People

 - Fourie, Johan, and Jonathan Jayes.
 Health inequality and the 1918 influenza in South Africa.
 World Development 141 (2021): 105407.

 - de Kadt, Daniel, Johan Fourie, Jan Greyling, Elie Murard, and Johannes Norling.
 Correlates and Consequences of the 1918 Influenza in South Africa.
 South African Journal of Economics 89, no. 2 (2021): 173-195.

 A global network of scholars:

 Principal investigator and project coordinator:

-Johan Fourie is associate professor in the Department of Economics and Department of History at Stellenbosch University and project coordinator of the Biography of an Uncharted People project in the Department of History at Stellenbosch University.
+Johan Fourie is professor in the Department of Economics at Stellenbosch University and principle investigator of the Biography of an Uncharted People project in the Department of History at Stellenbosch University.
 Fourie completed his PhD in the Department of History and Art History at the University of Utrecht, Netherlands in 2012 under the supervision of economic historian Jan Luiten van Zanden, on the wealth of the eighteenth-century Dutch Cape Colony.
 In 2015, he was awarded the “Best Dissertation” prize in the category “Early Modern History” at the World Economic History Congress in Kyoto, Japan.
-He is co-editor of Economic History of Developing Regions, co-founder of the African Economic History Network and coordinator of the Laboratory for the Economics of Africa’s Past (LEAP).
-He has published in leading local and international journals, including the Economic History Review, South African Historical Journal, Journal of African History, Journal of Interdisciplinary History, Journal of Southern African Studies and European Review of Economic History.
+He is co-founder of the African Economic History Network, a former editor of Economic History of Developing Regions, and coordinator of the Laboratory for the Economics of Africa’s Past (LEAP).
+His book – Our Long Walk to Economic Freedom – was first published in South Africa in 2021.